top of page

 "He only danced with me," she says.
 "He couldn't dance, so I led him."

 I can understand why my grandpa let himself be led.
+My grandma is a force.

-For me, most of motherhood has felt like having to get it right all the time.
-There's been far more fear than joy--fear that I'll somehow mess my kids up, that I'll pass along my insecurities, traumas, and unhelpful ways of handling them, all the things that have made my own experience of living fraught with anxiety.
 This approach to parenting is paralyzing.
 I know, intellectually, that I can't possibly get it right all the time, that failure in parenting is an absolute certainty.
 What I have a harder time believing is that the failures are redeemable.
 Theoretically, I know this to be true, but I've had little experience with it.

 I've come to realize that so much of parenthood, or personhood really, is about practicing repentance and reconciliation--a mutual owning of mistakes and creating new, more life-giving patterns of being together.